ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 Let's consider a simple dynamic web application for collaboration for a team geographically distributed.
 With this application, team members can create and manage team's to-do items together.

-This [sample application](https://github.com/IBM-Cloud/cdn-with-cda-todolist){: external} is based on [Beego](https://beego.vip/), a RESTful HTTP framework for the rapid development of Go applications including APIs, web apps and backend services.
+This [sample application](https://github.com/IBM-Cloud/cdn-with-cda-todolist){: external} is based on [Beego](https://beego.vip/){: external}, a RESTful HTTP framework for the rapid development of Go applications including APIs, web apps and backend services.

 ### Build the application
 {: #dynamic-content-cdn-3}